CNS-OIST/STEPS_Validation/postproc/README.md

 sample/benchmark data go in their respective folders.
 For raw data we also need to provide what refined data must be extracted.

-TL;DR: Check rallpack3.py and caburst.py for hint on how to use the module
+TL;DR: Check rallpack3.py and caburst.py for hints on how to use the module